 - Rolling Grant guidelines and applications go live in June prior to the beginning of the fiscal year, with the exception of STS.

 - Rolling Grants, including STS, have ongoing deadlines.
-An application is due at least thirty days in advance of the beginning date of the project activity.
+An application is due at least thirty days in advance of the beginning date of the project activity, unless otherwise noted.

 - Each grant category has a limited amount of funds available every fiscal year.
 Grant categories may not be available every fiscal year.
 When available, applications will be accepted and reviewed until all funds are depleted.

 - Grant closeout must be completed no later than 30 days after the funded activity.

 ONCE APPLICATION IS SUBMITTED

-Once grant applications are submitted online and hard copies are delivered to the Commission, they are reviewed for eligibility and completeness.
+Once grant applications are submitted online, they will be reviewed for eligibility and completeness.
 Applications are assigned to program directors by artistic discipline and/or grant program.
 The assigned staff member reviews the application in depth and notifies applicants if additional information is needed in advance of the Advisory Panel meeting.
-PS, APS, RAPS, AE-AR, AE-CL, FAY, AE-TT, AA applications are sent to Advisory Panel members.
+PS, APS, RAPS, AE-AI, AE-CL, FAY, AE-TT, AA applications are sent to Advisory Panel members.
 MCI, CEP and IAF applications are sent to out of state adjudicators.
 All annual grant applications, with the exception of IAF, are reviewed at a meeting convened at the Commission’s office which is open to the public.
 At Advisory Panel meetings, staff members summarize each application focusing on standardized Commission review criteria, as published in each category guideline, prior to comments, discussion and final scoring by the panelists.

 IAF applications are sent out of state to be reviewed by professionals who have a working knowledge of the discipline being reviewed.
 The primary evaluation criterion is artistic excellence based on work samples submitted with the application.